WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/aws/README.md

 ## Conclusion

 This post demonstrated visualizing data from a securely connected remote IoT device.
-This was achieved by connecting an Arduino to AWS IoT Core using MQTT, forwarding messages from the topic stream to Lambda using IoT Core rules, putting records on an Amazon Kinesis Data Firehose delivery stream, and using Amazon QuickSight to visualize the data stored within an S3 bucket.
+This was achieved by connecting an [Calypso WiFi FeatherWing](../../../../../CalypsoFeatherWing) to AWS IoT Core using MQTT, forwarding messages from the topic stream to Lambda using IoT Core rules, putting records on an Amazon Kinesis Data Firehose delivery stream, and using Amazon QuickSight to visualize the data stored within an S3 bucket.

 With these building blocks, it is possible to implement highly scalable and customizable IoT data collection, analysis, and visualization.
 With the use of other AWS services, you can build a full end-to-end platform for an IoT product that can reliably handle volume.
 To further explore how hardware and AWS Serverless can work together, visit the Amazon Web Services page on Hackster.